Date of Next Review

 As an institution whose core business is knowledge, QUT has a unique role to play in both the social justice knowledge and skills which graduates acquire, and the social justice aspects of research.

 Graduates of QUT will have a sense of social and ethical responsibility, and an understanding of Indigenous and international perspectives (C/4.3).
-QUT courses will be characterised by content, pedagogy and assessment embedded with Indigenous perspectives, inter-cultural perspectives, and an understanding of social justice.
+QUT courses will be characterised by content, pedagogy and assessment embedded with Aboriginal and Torres Strait Islander peoples’ perspectives, inter-cultural perspectives, and an understanding of social justice.
 Students in their work integrated learning and community engagement / service learning activities should have opportunities to engage with disadvantaged and marginalised communities.

 Staff at QUT will ensure that their research activities include a positive impact on disadvantaged and marginalised groups in the broader community.